Wimmics/MonaLIA/MonaLIA/README.md

-# MonaLIA - 2.0
+# MonaLIA
-common code
+application and common code